DeBiese/Angular-XrmServiceToolkit/README.md

 ===================

 A conversion of parts (SOAP and REST) of the existing [XrmServiceToolkit](https://xrmservicetoolkit.codeplex.com/) for usage in an AngularJS application inside Dynamics CRM 2015.
-Take a look at the demo (source code) for an example of each of the available methods.
+The included demo (source code) contains an example of each of the available methods.
 Everything is written in Typescript, but the corresponding javascript is obviously also available.

 ##Dependencies